Winlaw: Back-to-the-land movement

 The back-to-the-land movement began during the late 1960s with new arrivals into the 1980s.
 The Slocan Valley was the focal point for BC.
 The various communes flourished 1968–1973.
 The New Family formed a commune on timbered land above Winlaw, buying 40 acre in 1968 and 160 acre the following spring.
 They created the Paradise Valley Nursery.
 Ventures by other individuals included Robert's Restaurant south of Winlaw, a meeting place for the alternative community that served natural foods.
 A community cemetery was established.
 In 1982, the Slocan Valley Watershed Alliance was founded, which sponsored the FLOW (For Love of Water) conference in 1984.
 Watershed activists from all over the province attended the Winlaw event.
 In 2008, the alternative school relocated from Vallican.

 Later community

 Services include a grocery store/gas bar/post office, a bakery/cafe, herbal apothecary, an organic food market, three licensed restaurants, and a golf course.
-Paradise Valley Lodge and Karibu Park Cottages & Campground offer visitor accommodation.
+Karibu Park Cottages & Campground offers visitor accommodation.
 Other amenities are a hardware store, Vallican Whole School (private), Winlaw Elementary School, a fire department, and an ambulance station.
 In 2016, the elementary school was threatened with closure.
 The West Kootenay Transit System Route 20 stop is at Winlaw bridge.
-The census population was 297 in 2016, 294 in 2011, and 288 in 2006.
+The census population was 310 in 2021, 297 in 2016, 294 in 2011, and 288 in 2006.